x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCS/watch_en.md

         Format: `CacheSize: 32`

+    - Groups ( *string array* )

+        Specifies the replication group for the subscription. it is only effective on the coordinator node, and only one replication group subscription is supported for the time being.

+        Format: `Groups：[ "group1" ]`

 ##RETURN VALUE##

 If the function executes successfully, it will return an SdbCursor type object.
 The returned change stream data can be obtained through this object.